01 of 06

 Continue to 2 of 6 below.

 - Obstructed intake air vent

 - Faulty pressure switch

 02 of 06

 Weak Flame Caused by an Obstructed Intake Air Vent

-Obstructed air intake vent pipes in a direct-vent two-pipe system will cause serious combustion problems in a condensing furnace.
+An obstructed air intake vent pipe in a direct-vent two-pipe system will cause serious combustion problems in a condensing furnace.

 Continue to 3 of 6 below.

 - Check to see if the furnace combustion problem is caused by an obstructed air supply pipe by removing the burner compartment cover.
 This will provide free airflow to the combustion chamber.
 If combustion improves, then the dedicated combustion air supply vent pipe may be obstructed.